wso2/pivotal-cf-apim/bosh-release/README.md

 	    $ cd pivotal-cf-apim/bosh-release/

 5. Run `deploy-all.sh` script.
-You will be asked for the superuser password in the middle.
+You will be asked for the superuser password, when adding a route to the VirtualBox network.

         $ ./deploy-all.sh